wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-passwords-learn-more.md

   ![][001]

-When a federated or password hash sync’d user comes to reset or change his or her password in the cloud, the following occurs:
+When a federated or password hash sync'd user comes to reset or change his or her password in the cloud, the following occurs:

 1. We check to see what type of password the user has.
 If we see the password is managed on premises, then we ensure the writeback service is up and running.
 If it is, we let the user proceed, if it is not, we tell the user that their password cannot be reset here.
 2. Next, the user passes the appropriate authentication gates and reaches the reset password screen.